thaixuandang/ronin-documentation/docs/validators/setup/random-beacon.md

 - Go version 1.19 or higher
 - Docker
 - Registered the [VRF key](../manage/vrf-key.mdx)
 - A Ronin address to submit the random beacon.
-This can be any address.
+This can be any address but make sure to top up to this address (you will need to send one transaction per day).

 ## Run Random Beacon Service in standalone mode